 PLANNING DIRECTOR'S REPORT: Planning Director Williams stated that there would be two items on the next meeting on May 1.
 The deferred item from this meeting and another item that the Nelson's have interest in with regards to zero lot line code changes.
-Planning Director Williams invited the Chair to the next Assembly meeting for Planning Commission Minutes the Anderson appeal of Didrickson's variance.
+Planning Director Williams invited the Chair to the next Assembly meeting for Planning Commission Minutes April 17, 2012 Page 4 of 5 Final the Anderson appeal of Didrickson's variance.
 Staff passed out the new application for conditional use permits requests for island properties.
 This application now includes the code sections that staff promised at the last meeting.